 Apple has ambitious plans for mobile photography - the company takes it very seriously indeed.
-Every iPhone on the market has an exceptional rear-facing camera, and the 7 Plus, 8 Plus, and X have a twin-lens model capable of even more.
-Of course, the latest iPhone XS prides itself with even larger sensors and smart AI integration for even better photo capture.
+Every iPhone on the market has an exceptional rear-facing camera, and the 11 Pro range has three lenses to further enhance the photographic capabilities on offer.

 A professional thermal imaging camera can cost you anything from a few hundred pounds to a few thousand, and not everybody has that sort of dough.
 This sits at the affordable end of that range.